Xsylum/snakemake-char-frequency/README.md

 conda activate char_frequency
 ```

-TODO: connect to the GPSC compute node

 ## Running the Pipeline (Snakemake)

 1. Place the texts you want counted into the ./Input directory
-2. Run the below command in powershell (while connected to the GPSC)
 ```
 snakemake --profile profile
 ```